“Pre-Workout” supplements are BIG business.

 I talked about how I have used the vast majority of the natural supplements on the market.

-In my super impressionable days, I would buy product after product.
+Naive lifters and trainees are always the target of pre-workout powders and in my super impressionable days, I would buy product after product.
 They all promised to change me from zero to hero so I bought into the hype.

 The pre-workouts or “pre” were always the supplements that I was told were essential.